-Before you start using Logic Jumps (PRO feature), here are a couple suggestions:
+Before you start using Logic Jumps (PRO feature), here are a couple of suggestions:

-- Plan the logic path for your typeform first
+- Plan the logic path of your typeform first.

 Adding Logic Jumps to your questions

 Let’s add some logic jumps to a typeform:

 1. Open a typeform, or start a new one from your Workspace.
 Now you’ll see the Create panel.
 It is better to add your questions before starting to apply Logic Jumps.

 This simple typeform asks if people prefer cats or dogs, then asks them related questions.
 I want people who like dogs to see the dog-questions, and the cat people to answer cat-questions.

 I have set my first question about cats and dogs, then followed up with two Question Groups – one for each animal.